hannahlawrence/sinctransform/docs/Examples.rst

 Example Programs
 =========================================

-Simple usage examples in 1D, 2D, and 3D are contained within the examples directory.
+Some very simple usage examples in 1D, 2D, and 3D are contained within the examples directory.
 To run:

 .. code::